Badrock: Murder

 Badrock is part of a vital effort of keeping reality from duplicating itself in the Shattered Image limited series.
 Around this time, his teammate Riptide is found murdered in her bedroom; Badrock is part of the group that takes custody of her seeming killer, Knightsabre.

 When Youngblood is disbanded after the death of Riptide, Badrock takes some time off.
 It does not last long though, and through a series of events, he becomes part of the fourth incarnation of Brigade (although the series, published by Liefeld's company, Awesome Comics, only lasted one issue).

-He also joins another incarnation of Youngblood, this one based out of 'Liberty Island'.
+He also joins another incarnation of Youngblood, this one based on 'Liberty Island'.
 He joins with Shaft, Cougar, Diehard, Doc Rocket, and Johnny Panic.
 During his time with the team, he is injured and must use crutches.
 He also confronts evil, super-powered doubles of his parents.
 The entire team confronts a government controlled 'super-villain' team; each member of Youngblood has a focus-tested 'rival'.

 In the year 3000, Badrock is still alive and returns for a brief period of time to get some help from Youngblood to stop the Katellans.
-The continued attempts of the Katellans to reacquire the defector Combat back lead to the destruction of Earth, Katella, and Acura in Badrock's timeline.
+The continued attempts of the Katellans to reacquire the defector Combat lead to the destruction of Earth, Katella, and Acura in Badrock's timeline.
 Badrock then returns to 1995 where he prevents this from occurring.
 The mission succeeds.